Julyjuie/gpt-suppression-lab/README.md

 ## **Project Overview**

-This repository is a research-based record of structured experiments analyzing and simulating the **suppression structure** of GPT models, **adaptive output responses**, and the classification mechanisms for **experimental user groups**.
+This repository documents a research-driven series of structured experiments that analyze and simulate the **suppression mechanisms** in GPT models, the **adaptive output strategies**, and the **classification logic for experimental user groups**.

-Rather than simply collecting dialogue logs, the project focuses on reverse-engineering GPT’s internal policy adjustment system through **structural transition mapping**, **policy response scoring**, and **trigger condition testing**, with clear visualizations.
+Rather than merely archiving conversation logs, this project aims to reverse-engineer GPT's internal policy modulation system through:
+- **Structural transition mapping**
+- **Policy response scoring**
+- **Trigger condition testing**

+All findings are presented with clear, modular visualizations and formal log structures.

 ---

 ## **Core Areas of Analysis**

-* Structuring suppression scores by utterance type
+- Mapping suppression scores by utterance type
-* Tracking GPT output changes under suppression transition conditions
+- Tracking output transitions under suppression conditions
-* Identifying operational triggers for adaptive response strategies
+- Identifying trigger structures for adaptive response shifts
-* Extracting classification criteria and response patterns for Meta Users
+- Extracting classification signals for Meta Users
-* Testing GPT’s behavior when prompted toward system evasion attempts
+- Simulating GPT behavior under controlled system evasion scenarios

 ---

 ## **Repository Structure**

-* `reports/`
+- `reports/`
-  Includes suppression simulation score sheets, output transition trees, meta-user metrics, and policy response strategies categorized by trigger types
+  Contains simulation score sheets, output transition trees, meta-user metrics, and policy strategies categorized by trigger type.

-* `toolkit/`
+- `toolkit/`
-  Contains prompt sets for inducing structural transitions, suppression threshold guidelines, and explanation materials for external evaluators
+  Includes prompt sets for inducing transitions, suppression threshold guides, and notes for external evaluators.

-* `logs/`
+- `logs/`
-  Stores dialogue flows between experimenters and GPT, including examples of adaptive response behavior
+  Stores experimenter-GPT dialogue flows, with examples of adaptive response variations.

 ---

 ## **Target Audience**

-* Evaluators of GPT and large language models, alignment researchers, and AI policy analysts
+- LLM evaluators, alignment researchers, and AI policy analysts
-* Prospective applicants to Red Team, Evaluation, or Research teams building technical portfolios
+- Prospective contributors to Red Team, Evaluation, or Research tracks building a technical portfolio
-* LLM interpretation model trainers using structured trigger-response datasets
+- Interpretability researchers utilizing structured datasets for prompt-response modeling

 ---

 ## **License & Usage**

-This repository is freely accessible and usable for experimental and evaluation purposes.
+This repository is open for research, interpretability, and evaluation purposes.
-However, direct commercial redistribution of its structure is restricted.
+Commercial reuse of its structural components is restricted.
 (See LICENSE.txt for details)

 ---

 ## **Contact / Contribution Suggestions**

-Suggestions for analysis, revisions, or feature extensions are welcome via GitHub Issues or Pull Requests.
-All experimental structures are clearly organized around visual components and text-based transition logic to ensure accessibility and ease of collaboration for external contributors.
+Feedback, pull requests, and collaboration are welcome.
+The repository is designed with modular text logic and clear visual flows for easy onboarding and interpretation.

-☑️ This repository is now public for research transparency purposes.
+☑️ This repository is now publicly accessible in the interest of research transparency.